 These days they rely on a computer with virtual instruments or an external sound module to produce sounds.
 These are highly configurable keyboards that can also have a very fine touch similar to the nicer quality digital pianos.

-A full sized, 88 key controller and a high quality bank of virtual instruments is a great option for the producer and pianist.
+A good full sized 88-key MIDI controller and a high quality bank of virtual instruments is a great option for the producer and pianist.

 In this day and age of technology, a digital piano as a great option for someone looking to own a piano that is portable, versatile, and cheaper than a traditional piano.